 Heather Westbrook, our administrative assistant, has been part of Wesley-Knox since 1988.
 She and her husband Tom have three children and are the proud grandparents of five grandchildren.
 Heather enjoys helping our congregation and is especially fond of assisting seniors in their many activities.

-Chris Nichols is our hard-working and always cheerful custodian.
+Bill is our new cheerful custodian.